spencerkclark/faceted/README.md

 The arguments controlling the aspect ratio, colorbar width, and overall width of the plot are depicted in the figure below:
 ![dimensions.png](dimensions.png?raw=true)
-- `width` controls the overall width of the figure in inches
+- W: `width` controls the overall width of the figure in inches
-- `aspect` controls the aspect ratio of the plotting axes (`y/x`)
+- y/x: `aspect` controls the aspect ratio of the plotting axes
-- `cbar_size` controls the thickness of the colorbar in inches (default is `0.125`).
+- z: `cbar_size` controls the thickness of the colorbar in inches (default is `0.125`).

 The arguments controlling the padding between axes, and padding on the edges of the figure, are explained below:
 ![padding.png](padding.png?raw=true)
+- A: `left_pad` controls the spacing between the left-most axes and the edge of the figure in inches
+- B: `right_pad` controls the spacing between the right-most axes and the edge of the figure in inches
+- C: `bottom_pad` controls the spacing between the bottom-most axes and the edge of the figure in inches
+- D: `top_pad` controls the spacing between the top-most axes and the edge of the figure in inches
+- E: `cbar_short_side_pad` controls the spacing between the edges of the colorbar and the edges of the axes in inches
+- F: `internal_pad` controls the spacing between the non-colorbar axes (for now this is both the vertical and horizontal spacing) in inches
+- G: `cbar_pad` controls the spacing (in inches) between the edge of the non-colorbar axes and the colorbar axes

 Examples
 --------